Tell me, what did you see when you looked at the photo of a potato?

 Not all project prioritization methods are equally good

 Right, now we get down to it.
 This is the first of what, I hope, will be several similar blogs looking at the psychology of decision-making and its impact in Project Land.
 False pattern recognition is not the only form of bias that affects us and these biases affect our decisions.

 Now, of course this means that your project portfolio is probably the result of flawed decision-making.
 That’s not to say that your executive team is full of “bad decision-makers”.
 No, they’re just human.

 Decision science has been looking at ways to reduce or eliminate the bias in decision-making for 40-odd years.
 This has led to several methodologies for reducing bias – my favourite is the analytic hierarchy process (AHP) – yet relatively few organizations use these methods during project prioritization.

-Spreadsheets, Powerpoint presentations and most PPM solutions do virtually nothing to reduce this bias.
-And if you knowingly making significant decisions based on flawed methods, it is… well, it’s heading in the direction of negligence.
+Spreadsheets, Powerpoint presentations and most PPM solutions do virtually nothing to reduce bias.
+And if you knowingly making significant decisions based on flawed methods, it is… well, that seems like the road to negligence.